Web UI to SFDX: how to embrace Git-based development visually

 Table of contents

-But it does come with limitations, including the following:
+Web UI to SFDX comes with limitations, including the following:

 • A steep learning curve for developers who are new to command-line interfaces